voomp-int/newspos_backend/README.md

 \$ pip install --user pipenv

 ## Steps to host a local server:

+Environment Variables:

+Copy sample.env and rename to .env and all the required details

 - pipenv shell
   To create a virtual environment